nyxn-ai/nyxn-vscode-extension/README.md

 4. View the AI's response in the chat interface
 5. Use the "Copy" button to copy code snippets to your clipboard
 6. Use the "Insert to Editor" button to insert code directly into your active editor
+7. Use the "Clear History" button to clear the chat history
+8. Use the "Get Context" button to refresh the current context

+### Using Tools

+The AI assistant can use various tools to help you with your tasks:

+- **File Tools**: Read and write files, list directories, search files
+- **Code Search Tools**: Search code, find symbols, get document symbols
+- **Diagnostics Tools**: Get diagnostics, get code actions, apply code actions

+When the AI suggests using a tool, you'll see an "Execute" button that you can click to run the tool.

 ## Examples